 * Click here for rating key

-McMenamins Kennedy School Restaurant Review: Built in 1915 as an educational institution, the Kennedy School complex now contains an enormous restaurant with both indoor and outdoor seating, five distinct bars, a movie theater, 35 hotel rooms (in converted classrooms, complete with chalkboards), a gymnasium, and a swimming pool.
-A flower-packed courtyard boasts an oversize mosaic-tiled fireplace.
-The various menus will appeal to all palates.
-Our recommendation is to go for the standard pub-style food such as fish ‘n’ chips, burgers (including a tasty "grateful veg" burger), and Cajun tater tots.
-You may also choose more refined fare such as seafood, steaks and pasta.
+McMenamins Kennedy School Restaurant Review: Dining is only part of the experience at McMenamin's Kennedy School.
+The McMenamin brothers transformed this classic 1915 educational institution into a complex containing an enormous restaurant with indoor and outdoor seating, five distinct bars, a movie theater, 35 hotel rooms (in converted classrooms, complete with chalkboards), a gymnasium and a swimming pool.
+A flower-packed courtyard showcases an oversize mosaic-tiled fireplace.
+The menu ranges from sausage and pretzels to seafood, steaks and pasta.
+Your best bet is to order standard pub-style food such as fish ‘n’ chips, burgers (including a tasty The Grateful Veg burger) and perhaps McMenamin's most notable specialty, Cajun tater tots with peppercorn Ranch dipping sauce.
 Breakfast emphasizes the classics with fluffy pancakes, omelets, and a savory smoked salmon hash.
-A kids’ menu will appeal to younger diners, as will the fun soaking pool.
+A kids’ menu will appeal to younger diners, as will the soaking pool.
 After dinner, roam the halls to view the eclectic art and historic photographs, or watch a second-run movie (patrons may also eat and drink in the theater).
-Many visitors also retreat to the Detention Room for cigars, Cognac and jazz, or the Honors Bar for civilized goblets of wine quaffed against a background of classical music.
-Some even pick up a fast game of pool or shuffleboard in the Boiler Room.
+Many visitors retreat to the Detention Room for cigars, Cognac and jazz; the Honors Bar for civilized goblets of wine quaffed against a background of classical music; or the Boiler Room for a game of pool or shuffleboard.
+Dogs are welcome at the outdoor tables.